gvwilson/thirdbit/src/fiction/santas/index.md

 they just started *doing* stuff.
-Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong to do deliveries… It ain't natural."
+Santas making socks and cutlery and what-not, elves sneaking into places they didn't belong to do deliveries… Like I said, it ain't natural."

 "So what happened?"
 Finner asked,
-looking into his tea so that he didn't have to make eye contact.
+staring into his tea so that he didn't have to make eye contact.

-"Turned out a lot more people agreed with them than anyone thought," Santa Hood said wearily.
+"Turned out a lot more people agreed with them than anyone thought," Santa Hood sighed wearily.
-"Or didn't exactly agree with them but figured it was none of their business or they didn't have a right to say it was wrong.
+"Or didn't exactly agree with them but figured it was none of their business, or they didn't have a right to say it was wrong.
 Sensei Tumbly was one of the few who did."